 “..the change in neural pathways and synapses that occurs due to certain factors, like behavior, environment, or neural processes.
 During such changes, the brain engages in synaptic pruning, deleting the neural connections that are no longer necessary or useful, and strengthening the necessary ones.” [ref]

-As the definition eludes an understanding of neruoplasticity is important for coaches.
-In brain speak, if we are to create lasting change we need to help people create and change their neural pathways.
-Throughout the course we explored further the science behind change.
+In brain speak, if coaches are to create lasting change they need to help people create and change their neural pathways.
+Throughout the course, we explored further the science behind the change.
 Studies show that neural pathways are formed through emotional experiences and repeated exposure.
 If we are to help our clients we need to engage their emotional brain, amygdala, and form habits around the behaviours they want to adopt.

 Neuroscience is a vast emerging area.
 The 2 days with Amy helped me explore this fascinating topic which has really got me interested.
 I have already bought 2 books to read about the topic further.